w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 Scalability based on bridges relies on each bridged chain finding its own set of validators, therefore duplicate resources are required.
-Scalability on Polkadot is based on the security of the Relay Chain, and as the number of validators in the active set on Polkadot are increased, more parachains can be supported.
+Scalability on Polkadot is based on the security of the relay chain, and as the number of validators in the active set on Polkadot are increased, more parachains can be supported.